Age-Old Wisdom meets Modern Tools

 - Plant impatiens transplants after the last spring frost.
 See your local frost dates.

 - Impatiens prefer humus-rich, moist, and well-drained soil.
 Make sure the plants have some shelter from the wind.

 - The closer impatiens plants are, the taller they will grow, so space accordingly (impatiens plants can grown anywhere between 6 and 30 inches tall).
 For flower beds, plant 8 to 12 inches apart so the plants will stay low to the ground.

 - You can mix in compost or a slow-release fertilizer before transplanting to help the plants.

-- If you have impatiens plants in containers, use a sterile or soil-less growing mixture to ensure better drainage for the plants.
+- If you have impatiens plants in containers, like window boxes, use a sterile or soil-less growing mixture to ensure better drainage for the plants.